 Maximize gains, minimize losses through energy efficiency

 The addition of solar energy options may create enough energy to eliminate a home’s electricity bill entirely.
-Check HOA rules for solar panel placement requirements and determine whether leasing or owning the equipment is best for your project and budget.
-Upgrading furnaces to high efficiency, programmable models can also greatly improve the efficiency of heating a home.
+Check HOA rules for solar panel placement requirements.
+Then, determine whether leasing or owning the equipment is best for your project and budget.
+In addition, upgrading furnaces to high efficiency, programmable models can also greatly improve the efficiency of heating a home.